papis/papis/doc/source/default-settings.rst

 .. papis-config:: mark-format-name

-    This is the name of the mark to be passed to :ref:`config-settings-mark-header-format` and other such settings, similarly
+    This is the name of the mark to be passed to :confval:`mark-header-format` and other such settings, similarly
-    to :ref:`config-settings-format-doc-name`.
+    to :confval:`format-doc-name`.
 For example, if we want to set it to ``m``, then other settings must be consistent, e.g.

     .. code:: ini